-Larger, high-rise complexes such as those located in the major cities, and who employ legions of maintenance staff, managers, and sales personnel, must implement a comprehensive Integrated Pest Management program, or IPM, to keep residents happy, and the bugs and four-legged creatures at bay.
+Larger, high-rise complexes such as those located in the major cities and that employ legions of maintenance staff, managers, and sales personnel, must implement a comprehensive Integrated Pest Management program, or IPM, to keep residents happy, and the bugs and four-legged creatures at bay.

-If this can’t be handled in-house, a large apartment facility owner might want to think seriously about employing an outside firm for their pest control needs, and depending on where your apartment is located if it’s in Georgia there is Ardent Residential, a property management company in Atlanta.
-Many professional property management firms are specializing in apartment buildings, relieving the burden of pest management from property owners.
+If this can’t be handled in-house, a large apartment facility owner might want to consider employing an outside firm for pest control.
+Depending on where your apartment is located, if it’s in Georgia, there is Ardent Residential, a property management company in Atlanta.
+Many professional property management firms specialize in apartment buildings to relieve the burden of pest management from property owners.

 DIY Best Practices

-Best practices for pest control begins and ends in the apartment.
-In other words, residents need to be involved when it comes to effective IPM.
-Let’s face it, bugs and rodents thrive in unclean, messy environments where the trash is rarely taken out to the dumpster, the floors always dirty, the sink full unclean dishes, the hamper overstuffed with soiled clothing.
+Best practices for pest control begins and ends in the apartment itself.
+In other words, residents need to be involved in effective IPM.
+Let’s face it, bugs and rodents thrive in unclean, messy environments, including where the trash is rarely taken out to the dumpster, the floors are always dirty, the sink is full of unclean dishes, and the hamper is overstuffed with soiled clothing.

 Cockroaches especially thrive in unclean and cluttered environments, McCoy stresses.
-But how to do you convince a resident to be cleaner in their day to day maintenance of their home without alienating them?
+But how to do you convince a resident to be cleaner in the day-to-day maintenance of their home without alienating them?
 You educate them the best you can.
-That education, via snail mail and email, can go a long way towards effective pest control.
+That education, via snail mail and email, can go a long way toward effective pest control.

 Effective Pest Control Starts With Education

-A concerted effort must be put into educating both staff and residents as to the dangers of pest and rodent infestation, which can mean sickness and disease if left unchecked.
-It’s one thing to stress the importance of being tidy, but if a resident doesn’t know specifically what to look out for, such as little mouse droppings in the cabinets, being tidy is just a nice idea.
+A concerted effort must be put into educating staff and residents about the dangers of pest and rodent infestation, which can mean sickness and disease if left unchecked.
+It’s one thing to stress the importance of tidiness, but if a resident doesn’t know what to look out for, such as little mouse droppings in the cabinets, tidiness is just a nice idea.

 The same goes for maintenance staff.
-If they don’t know precisely where to spray for cockroach infestation, or the perfect times of year to spray for ants and spiders, the pest control results can be minimal at best.
-Again, that’s the advantage of hiring an outside management agency actually to tackle IPM head-on.
-They will not only create a comprehensive training plan for keeping your facility as bug and rodent free as possible; they will work on creating a specific list of pests that can be found in your apartment.
+If they don’t know precisely where to spray for cockroach infestation or the perfect times of year for ants and spiders, the pest control results can be minimal.
+Again, hiring an outside management agency to tackle IPM head-on is advantageous.
+They will create a comprehensive training plan for keeping your facility bug and rodent free and create a specific list of pests that can be found in your apartment.

 Information on pests and rodents is just one part of the process for a management agency.
 Also included in their work is warning residents who plan on taking IPM into their own hands.